hemerajs/fastify-graceful-shutdown/README.md

 ## Caveats

-- Don't register signal handlers otherwise except with this plugin.
+- Don't register signal handlers otherwise except with this plugin unless you are absolutely sure how they work together (use `opts.ignoreExistingHandlers` to enable).
 - Can't be used with a different logger other than [Pino](https://github.com/pinojs/pino) because we use the child logger feature to encapsulate the logs.
 - Use fastify `onClose` hook to release resources in your plugin.
 - The process will be exited after a certain timeout (Default 10 seconds) to protect against stuck process.